This post was originally written by Dan Virgillito in August 2017 and has since been updated for accuracy and readability.

 For instance, Chubbies—the men’s shorts company—acknowledge that keeping their customers satisfied is more complicated than just their hilarious marketing campaigns and radical shorts.
 The lack of visibility into inventory was one of their barriers to growth as the company expanded into new channels.

-Chubbies brought on Stitch Labs as their inventory management solution, allowing them to move products from their warehouse to their virtual warehouse, which gave them a threshold of reverse and synchronized inventory.
+Chubbies used an inventory management solution that allowed them to move products from their warehouse to their virtual warehouse, giving them a threshold of reverse and synchronized inventory.
 With this preventive measure, they stopped customers from ordering out-of-stock products entirely.
 On their highest volume day, they reduced backorders by 93% from the previous year.